Watch the video ...

 So how are you, Chris?

 Chris Petrie: I'm very well.
-Thanks, Megan.
-That's good.
+Thanks Megan.

 Chris Petrie: So I've always had a love of art even as a child and went through art school and became an art teacher.

-So I taught secondary, tertiary, and adult classes.
+So I taught secondary, tertiary and adult classes.
 For over 10 years, all the while wanting to be a graphic designer.
 So I reduced my teaching to part-time and started a graphic design business which I suppose I could really say is still running.
 So that's been from over 35 years.
 And then whilst running that, that graphic design business, somebody mentioned art therapy to me.

-I. And I'd never heard of it.
+And I'd never heard of it.
 So, you know, as you do, I Googled it and I thought, oh wow.
-That, that is a really interesting mix of my skills.
-So my interest in art, I'm, I'm also a practicing artist.
+That is a really interesting mix of my skills and my interest in art, I'm also a practicing artist.
 So there's that background and, and the teaching background.
 I thought that's a really good mix.
-I looked into it and found a master's.
+I looked into it and found a master's degree course here in Melbourne and applied and did that for the next three years and have now had my own private practice for eight years as a creative arts therapist.

 Megan Walker: Okay.
 Fantastic.
-And with your three year study, did that take you into some.
+And with your three year study, did that take you into some new environments that you hadn't worked in before?
+What did that involve with the practical side?

-What are some of the other benefits that they can get from cat?
+What are some of the other benefits that they can get from CAT?

-And then it becomes more as art, as therapy rather than
+And then it becomes more as art, as therapy rather than art therapy.

-Chris Petrie: But the therapeutic side comes out in the relationship that you form with the individual and they're trusting you.
+But the therapeutic side comes out in the relationship that you form with the individual and they're trusting you.
 And it could take, I found out some things about a client recently that I've been seeing you for over a year.
-So, you know, it's, it's just that time nurturing the space, holding the space for them as they enter into the more psychotherapy realm of the artwork.
+So, you know, it's just that time nurturing the space, holding the space for them as they enter into the more psychotherapy realm of the artwork.

 And yeah, really just being there for them.
 A lot of time you can spend just being silent and listening and observing.
 So, it's quite an interesting field.